Larry Wu-tai Chin

-Larry Wu-tai Chin (金无怠 (金無怠, Jīn Wúdài); August 17, 1922 – February 21, 1986) was a Chinese Communist spy who worked for the United States Government for 37 years (1944–1981), including positions at the U.S. Army and the CIA, while secretly being a mole for the Communist Party's intelligence apparatus from the very beginning.
+Larry Wu-tai Chin (金无怠 (金無怠, Jīn Wúdài); August 17, 1922 – February 21, 1986) was a Chinese Communist spy who worked for the United States Government for 37 years (1944–1981), including positions at the U.S. Army and the CIA, while secretly being a mole for the Chinese Communist Party's intelligence apparatus from the very beginning.
 He kept passing classified documents and secret information to the People's Republic of China even after his retirement, until he was finally exposed in 1985.

 Chin was one of China's most valuable foreign intelligence agents of the entire Cold War period; he supplied the PRC with top-secret information on American foreign policy initiatives relating to China, as well as biographical profiles of CIA agents.
 In 1970, he passed CIA documents to Mao Zedong and Zhou Enlai regarding President Richard Nixon's desire to open relations with the PRC; Mao therefore knew about Nixon's intentions well in advance of his diplomatic overtures, which allowed him to alter his policy (such as the volume of anti-American rhetoric in the state-controlled Chinese press) in order to extract the maximum political concessions from the Americans.
 Chin was a naturalized U.S. citizen.

 Early life

 Born as Chin Wu-tai in Peking, Republic of China, in 1922, he attended Yenching University.

 Chin was recruited by the Chinese Communist intelligence apparatus (then called the Central Social Affairs Department, or SAD) in 1944, during World War II.
 He was specifically directed to find employment in an American government agency (at the time, the Nationalist Government of Chiang Kai-shek was working closely with the Americans against Japan).
-Chin, who spoke good English, was hired by the United States Army, and was appointed to work as a translator of Chinese language at the U.S. Army Liaison Office in the city of Fuzhou.
+Chin, who spoke English well, was hired by the United States Army, and was appointed to work as a translator of Chinese language at the U.S. Army Liaison Office in the city of Fuzhou.

 From 1945 to 1949 Chin was a translator for the U.S. Consulate in Shanghai, and from 1949 to 1950 for the U.S. Consulate in Hong Kong (then under British rule).
-During this time, he passed countless classified documents to the Chinese Communist intelligence service, that was directed during the early years of the PRC by Li Kenong and was named first the Liaison Department and later the Central Investigation Department.
-Chin was regularly, and highly paid for his services.
+During this time, he passed countless classified documents to the Chinese Communist intelligence service directed by Li Kenong during the early years of the PRC and was named first the Liaison Department and later the Central Investigation Department.
+Chin was regularly and highly paid for his services.